jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Annotations and ConfigMap customizations extend the Ingress spec via the configuration keys, and this is what the rest of this documentation page is all about.

+The following sections describe in a few more details aboud configuration strategies.

 ## ConfigMap

 ConfigMap key/value options are read in the following conditions:

 * Global config, using `--configmap` command-line option.
-The installation process configures a global config ConfigMap named `haproxy-ingress` in the controller namespace.
+The installation process configures a Global config ConfigMap named `haproxy-ingress` in the controller namespace.
 This is the only way to configure keys from the `Global` scope.
 See about scopes [later](#scope) in this page.
 * IngressClass config, using its `parameters` field linked to a ConfigMap declared in the same namespace of the controller.
-See about IngressClass [later](#ingressclass) in this page.
+See about IngressClass [later](#ingressclass) in this same section.

 A configuration key is used verbatim as the ConfigMap key name, without any prefix.
 The ConfigMap spec expects a string as the key value, so declare numbers and booleans